 Can the

-example be rewritten in applicative style?
+threeLookupsexample be rewritten in applicative style?
 If so, then do so; if not, argue why not.The function

 6–10 Generalising from Counter to State

-is a type that we have defined for the purposes of our examples,
+While Counter is a type that we have defined for the purposes of our examples,

-a more general form of Counter
+a more general form of Counter actually exists in the libraries, called State.

 We show how we can access the general functionality.